Take the Women's Social Connection Quiz

 The Harvard Study of Adult Development found that the quality of your relationships predicts wellbeing more strongly than income, status or lifestyle.

 Data published by the journal Heart, shows that loneliness, social isolation or both are associated with a 29% increased risk of heart attack and 32% greater risk of stroke.
-The risk is similar to that of light smoking or obesity.
+The risk is similar to that of light smoking.

 A focused loneliness coaching session to help you make sense of your loneliness and understand what will help you feel more connected and supported.